 There are a variety of ARM mortgage flavors available.
 For example, you might find the following:

-- 10/1 ARM Mortgage – the rate is fixed for 10 years, then adjusts every year (up to the cap, if any)
+- 10/1 ARM Mortgage: the rate is fixed for 10 years, then adjusts every year (up to the cap, if there is one)

-- 7/1 ARM Mortgage – the rate is fixed for 7 years, then adjusts every year (up to the cap, if any)
+- 7/1 ARM Mortgage: the rate is fixed for 7 years, then adjusts every year (up to the cap, if there is one)

-Another option is a 5/1 ARM mortgage.
+Another option is a 5/1 ARM.
 You can track the average interest rate on this type of mortgage over the last two decades in the chart below.

 Pitfalls of Caps